glocalcoop/anp-network-main-v2/readme.txt

 * Applied `.event-list` styling to `.site-main` only so widget areas aren't affected.
 * Modified display of post thumbnails in lists
 * Changed `#secondary` widget text to use foreground color
+* Removed transparent background from a that is defined in normalize

 = 2.0.14 - May 19 2016 =
 * Modified `.bottom-navigation` customizer settings to be assigned the background-color, if one is selected